New Rule Change for Attorneys in Wisconsin

 Director of Education, LawPay

 On July 1, 2016, the Supreme Court of Wisconsin granted additional options for accepting client payments via credit, debit, and electronic payments (ACH).
-Lawyers may continue to operate stand-alone, traditional IOLTA accounts, with the additional option of accepting remote deposits, provided certain record-keeping requirements are met.
+Lawyers may, of course, continue to operate stand-alone, traditional IOLTA accounts under Wisconsin rules; however, credit, debit, and ACH transactions are prohibited in those accounts.

-You can read about the new options per SCR 20:1.15 here.
+You can read about the new options per SCR 20:1.15 here, but here are the basic explanations:

 1. Meet the EBTA: Wisconsin lawyers can create a new E-Banking Trust Account (EBTA), which replaces the Credit Card Trust Account (CCTA) previously available.
 The new EBTA is more versatile than the CCTA, allowing both electronic deposits and electronic trust fund disbursements.
-The new rule provides specific instructions on changing the CCTA to the newer EBTA.
-And just like the CCTA, lawyers must maintain a traditional “primary” IOLTA account, and the lawyer may transfer necessary funds between these accounts remotely.
-However, funds deposited into an EBTA must generally be transferred within 3 days of confirmation, either to the lawyer whose fees have been earned, or to the traditional account, if the funds are not yet earned.
+Wisconsin’s Office of Lawyer Regulation provides specific instructions on changing the CCTA to the newer EBTA.
+(See, link above).
+And just like the CCTA, lawyers must still maintain a traditional “primary” IOLTA account.

 No matter which method a Wisconsin lawyer chooses, LawPay meets your needs.
 We guarantee complete separation of earned and unearned fees, giving you the confidence and peace of mind that your transactions are always handled the right way.
 Not only are your funds separated correctly, but we also legally protect the attorney trust account from all third-party access.
 No debits are allowed from your IOLTA at any time, for any reason.
 Processing fees are only debited from your operating account once a month.